- You have many options for investing.

 Wells Fargo Advisors and its affiliates do not provide legal or tax advice.

-1Returns and principal value of a Mutual Fund will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
+1Returns and principal value of a mutual fund will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.

-2Exchange Traded Funds seek investment results that, before expenses, generally correspond to the price and yield of a particular index.
+2ETFs seek investment results that, before expenses, generally correspond to the price and yield of a particular index.
 There is no assurance that the price and yield performance of the index can be fully matched.

 3Investments in commodities, futures, and managed futures are speculative, involve substantial risk, and are not suitable for all investors.
 Investors should be aware that due to leverage, such investments can quickly lead to large losses as well as gains.
 Additionally, restrictions on redemptions may affect an investor’s ability to withdraw their participation.
 Further, there may be substantial fees and expenses.
 Investors should see the disclosure documents for a complete description of investment objectives, risks, charges, and expenses.